harisheoran/rick-morty-collection/README.md

 ```

 - API Client
-  - Through which our app will talk to server.
+    - Through which our app will talk to the server.
     - It has the methods to talk to API

 - Network Error handling